Second prize in prestigious young farmer contest for Reporoa worker

-A 25-year-old agricultural consultant and farmer from Reporoa has come runner up in the prestigious Waikato Bay of Plenty FMG Young Farmer of the Year.
+A 25-year-old agricultural consultant and farmer from Reporoa has finished runner-up in the prestigious Waikato Bay of Plenty FMG Young Farmer of the Year.

 Braydon Schroder took second prize behind winner Chris Poole, a 27-year-old from Pirongia, on Saturday night.

-Poole was named the winner in front of his wife and 5-week-old son in Te Awamutu.
+Poole was named the winner in front of his wife and five-week-old son in Te Awamutu.

 BNZ Agribusiness Partner and dry stock manager Stephen Brunskill, 26, from Hamilton City Young Farmers came in third.